IshanPoudel/Stock_Trends/README.md

 <h1><b>About</b></h1>

 Stock Trends is an android application .
 It is suppoted in the backend by a database.
 The application communicates to the backend via microservices.

 The backend for the application was developed using Python and Flask.
+It can be found here : https://github.com/IshanPoudel/InvestmentResearch

 A crawler written using beautifulSoup and Selenium crawls through various financial websites to collect news from various websites.
 The news headline and summary is stored in a MySQL database.